SzymonJak982/Bioinformatics-project-comparative-BLAST-analysis-using-HPC-/README.md

 **2. Data Visualization**: We will visualize the data obtained from our experiments to gain insights into the algorithm's behavior and efficiency.

 # Key Findings
-Upon visualizing the data gathered from our experiments, we have observed the following trends:
+Upon visualizing the data gathered from our experiments, I have observed the following trends:
 - Exponential Improvement: The performance of the BLAST algorithm exhibits an exponential improvement as the number of HPC threads increases.
 - Optimal Thread Count: The most significant improvements are observed when increasing the number of threads from 1 to 2.
 Beyond this point, the rate of improvement becomes less pronounced